microsoft/dev-proxy/README.md

 ## Get started

-If you are new to Microsoft Graph Developer Proxy, we highly recommend that you begin with our [tutorial](./wiki/Get-started) which will guide you through the installation process and running the proxy for the first time.
+If you are new to Microsoft Graph Developer Proxy, we highly recommend that you begin with our [tutorial](/wiki/Get-started) which will guide you through the installation process and running the proxy for the first time.

 ## Example usage

-To start the proxy on port 8080, failing 50% of requests with an HTTP status code of either 429 or 503 and ignore any mock responses that may have been provided, execute:
+Start the proxy on port 8080, set the chance for a request to Microsoft Graph to fail with an HTTP status code of either 429 or 503 at 50%, and ignore any mock responses that may have been provided, execute:

 ```
 msgraph-developer-proxy --port 8080 --failure-rate 50 --no-mocks --allowed-errors 429 503